-If you’ve been responsible for driving revenue in your company the last few years, you’ve probably had one or two conversations about how to make revenue more predictable.
+If you’ve helped drive revenue in your company the last few years, you've probably discussed how to make revenue more predictable.

-In fact, maybe you helped contribute to the recent 55% increase in RevOps adoption.
+Or maybe you're already part of a RevOps team and you've helped contribute to the recent 55% increase in RevOps adoption.

-Or maybe you're still considering whether to implement RevOps.
-Either way, it’s important to ask where the RevOps movement is headed and the impact it might have on your business.
+Then again, you could still be weighing the pros and cons of RevOps.
+Either way, it’s important to ask where this movement is headed and the impact it might have on your business.

-RevOps Method: align sales, marketing, and customer success
+The process aligns sales, marketing, and customer success.

 Seems simple enough.

 Most of us have likely witnessed some level of misalignment between Sales, Marketing, and Customer Success teams.
 Maybe we've even seen them operating on their own islands...I mean, it is possible. 😉

 But what are the results of siloed efforts and fragmented GTM activities?
 How about: